Aaryan120/OneBITstop/README.md

 > _“Why should campus essentials be so scattered?”_

 From missed events to lost water bottles and uncoordinated carpools — managing college life is overwhelming.
-**Connecting Campuses** fixes that with a unified digital interface — stylish, intuitive, and made for real student needs.
+**OneBITstop** fixes that with a unified digital interface — stylish, intuitive, and made for real student needs.

 No more lost info.
 No more chaos.
 Just connection.